Menu

 Deputy Tyler Genevish

 Deputy Tyler Genevish started in Law Enforcement in 2011 with the Hillsborough County Sheriff’s Office in Tampa, FL.
 He spent four years on patrol and four years with an undercover surveillance unit.
 He joined the Douglas County Sheriff’s Office in July 2020.
-In July 2021, he was selected as a K-9 Handlerand two months laterhe attended the Gold Coast K-9's Dual Purpose Patrol School where he met and trained with his new partner, Dozer.
+In July 2021, he was selected as a K-9 Handler and two months later he attended the Gold Coast K-9's Dual Purpose Patrol School where he met and trained with his new partner, Dozer.

 K-9 Officer Dozer

-Born: Born: April 14, 2021 – Netherlands
+Born: April 14, 2020 – Netherlands

 Breed: Belgian Malinois